taiwotman/Smart-Traffic/README.md

 **TODO**

-Create Flask REST API consuming (real-time) traffic image  data for prediction.
+Create Flask REST API using (real-time) traffic image  data for prediction.

 **You want to be a contributor?**
 1. Fork repository